timothyqiu/xiami-downloader/README.md

 A simple tool for downloading music previews from [Xiami.com][1]

-Note: this is a python script using python 2.
+Note: this script requires Python 2

-## Dependency
+## Dependencies

 * Optionally depends on `mutagen` module for ID3 tag support.